denis-stepanov/advent/README.md

 ## TV Controls

 TV controls could be uni- or bi-directional.
 A typical example of a uni-directional control is an infra-read remote.
 Bi-directional controls allow AdVent fetching the current TV status, so it could start in sync.
+With uni-directional controls AdVent has to make assumptions about status of TV, which would be reasonable most of the time, but not always.
 Below is a summary of supported controls:

 <table>
 <tr>